 For previous years, go to: here

-In October 2015 Horwich Parish CE School achieved the Sainsbury’s School Games Gold Award for the second year running.
+In 2016 Horwich Parish CE School achieved the Sainsbury’s School Games Gold Award for the third consecutive year.

 How does physical education and school sport contribute to the overall attitude, behaviour and achievement of our pupils?